 - the alleged assault is perpetrated by a resident with an assessed cognitive or mental impairment, and care arrangements are put in place to manage the behaviour within 24 hours

 - when previous reports of the same, or substantially the same, incidents have been made to the police and the Commission (see 'previous reports' section, below).

 These limited circumstances do not prevent an approved provider from reporting an assault to the police or the Commission.

 What is cognitive or mental impairment?

-- Cognitive impairment refers to declining ability in judgement, memory, learning, comprehension, reasoning and/or problem solving and can result from a number of conditions, including dementia and delirium.
+- Cognitive impairment refers to declining ability in judgment, memory, learning, comprehension, reasoning, and/or problem solving and can result from a number of conditions, including dementia and delirium.